An Easy Guide on How to Make Images Accessible

 How to make images accessible for people

 Most of us wouldn't think twice about viewing or posting an image without an accompanying description or caption.
 But imagine we were to take a visit to an art museum right after a thief has snatched all the prized canvases from their frames.
-All the empty wooden embellishments left hanging behind on the walls wouldn’t tell us the subject of the paintings themselves, nor their moods, techniques, etc. The analogy is a reminder of the importance of accessibility.
-What information exists on your webpage for those of whom your images are unseeable?
+All the empty wooden embellishments left hanging behind on the walls wouldn’t tell us the subject of the paintings themselves, nor their moods, techniques, etc. Remember accessibility — what information exists on your webpage for those of whom your images are unseeable?

 Here are a couple of things that can be done to fill the potential void and make images accessible: